xsdk-project/MathPackagesTraining2024/_lessons/krylov_amg_hypre/lesson.md

 mpirun -np 1 ./struct -rotate -n 300 300 -eps 0.01 -alpha 30 -pfmgpcg
 ```

 {% include qanda question='Does the result change?
-What is the order of the solvers?' answer='The order from slowest to fastest is: PFMG, AMG, AMG-CG, PFMG-CG.
+What is the order of the solvers with regard to time?' answer='The order from slowest to fastest is: PFMG, AMG, AMG-CG, PFMG-CG.
 While AMG is signifcantly better than PFMG, this problem is harder for it than the previous problem.
 PFMG-CG is faster here than AMG-CG.' %}

 Let us now scale up the problem for AMG-CG and PFMG-CG.
 ```